mentalfl0w/DLLN3X_zigbee_mesh_module_library/README.md

 **V1.1.2 2023.4.22**

-+ Modify header files to avoid compilation conflicts, add warnings for certain boards that do not support STL.(If your board are Arduino AVR architecture(like Arduino Uno), you have to comment 'const std::nothrow_t std::nothrow = { };' in 'ArduinoSTL/src/new_handler.cpp')
++ Modify header files to avoid compilation conflicts, add warnings for certain boards that do not support STL.(If your board are Arduino AVR architecture，like Arduino Uno, you have to comment 'const std::nothrow_t std::nothrow = { };' in 'ArduinoSTL/src/new_handler.cpp')

 **V1.1.1 2023.3.18**